Celebrating 30 Years in Business

 2003: Carbon Repair Service

-From broken top tubes to severed seat stays, Calfee’s expert ability to repair damaged carbon frames, and select components, has enabled over 8000 riders to return to the roads and trails.
+From broken top tubes to severed seat stays, Calfee’s expert ability to repair damaged carbon frames, and select components, has enabled thousands of riders to return to the roads and trails.
 Calfee’s Carbon Repair business continues to grow year over year driven by validation and authorization from the world’s largest bicycle manufacturers.

 2003: Stiletto and BarStem